tests-always-included/metalsmith-ancestry/README.md

         // to specific files.
         match: "**/*",

         // Options for matching files.
+See metalsmith-plugin-kit for
-See minimatch for more information.
+        // more information.
         matchOptions: {},

         // Reverse the sorting of siblings.